 Campascus cornutus Leidy, 1879

-Original diagnosis: Shell retort-form, with a short curved neck, and with the obtuse fundus directed backward and upward, and provided on each side with a divergent conical prolongation; composed of translucent, yellowish, homogeneous, chitinoid membrane, incorporated with scattered sand particles.
+Diagnosis: Shell retort-form, with a short curved neck, and with the obtuse fundus directed backward and upward, and provided on each side with a divergent conical prolongation; composed of translucent, yellowish, homogeneous, chitinoid membrane, incorporated with scattered sand particles.
 Mouth circular, directed downward, bordered by a delicate, colorless, annular expansion.
-The interior soft part resembling that of Cyphoderia; a large nucleus at the fundus; pseudopods filamentous, furcate, exceedingly delicate.
+The interior soft part resembling that of Cyphoderia; a large nucleus at the fundus; pseudopodia filamentous, furcate, exceedingly delicate.

 Dimensions: 112-140 µm long.

 Ecology: Leidy collected this species in sediments of China Lake, Uinta Mountains, 10,000 feet altitude, Wyoming.